 - 1 teaspoon sea salt (+/-) *

 - Put chickpeas in a pressure cooker (Instant Pot) and cook according to specific bean directions until chickpeas are soft.

 - Once done, immediately do a quick release.
 Drain the cooked chickpeas into a strainer over a bowl to collect the warm bean water.
 Important Note: You want to keep the warm bean water.
 Allow the beans to cool a little (about 5 minutes).
 You want them warm, but not hot when making hummus.
 Set aside.

 - Add the ½ cup tahini and ½ cup of the warm bean water (collected from above) into a food processor.
 Blend at a high speed for about 4 minutes.

-- Add all the remaining ingredients into the food processor and blend at a high speed for 5 minutes.
+- Add all the remaining ingredients (including the cooked chickpeas) into the food processor and blend at a high speed for 5 minutes.

 - Check the consistency.
 The hummus consistency will be loose, which is good.
 Add more water until the consistency of cake batter.
 The consistency of the hummus should be pourable into a glass bowl with the help of a rubber spatula.
 The hummus will firm up in the refrigerator when cold.

 - Taste and adjust the flavor by adding more sea salt or lemon juice (or other spices such as cumin).

 - Pour in a glass bowl, cover, and refrigerator.